Wolf children: Survivors

 In an obituary notice for an East Prussian woman, born in 1939 and deceased in 2009, it was revealed that she had lived as a Wolf child under terrible conditions as an orphan without home and shelter in East Prussia and Lithuania.

-The story of one survivor can be read in ABANDONED AND FORGOTTEN: An Orphan Girl's Tale of Survival in World War II by Evelyne Tannehill, in which Evelyne and her family fell victim to the Soviets who invaded her parents' farm by the Baltic Sea in East Prussia.
+The story of one survivor can be read in Abandoned and Forgotten: An Orphan Girl's Tale of Survival in World War II by Evelyne Tannehill.
+It details how the author and her family fell victim to the Soviets who invaded her parents' farm by the Baltic Sea in East Prussia.
 Her family was separated; only after the collapse of the Soviet Union in 1991 was she able to return to East Prussia to revisit her childhood homeland.

 Another outstanding story is that of Liesabeth Otto, born in 1937, who, after her mother had died from starvation, went with her brothers and sisters to her homeplace Wehlau, where she managed to survive until 1953 by working and begging.
 In 1953, she was sent to a detention camp for children because she was caught stealing food and clothes.
 After an odyssey through many detention camps, later on looking for work in the Soviet Union, she located her father and brother in West Germany in the 1970s.

 Russian writer Aleksandr Solzhenitsyn described his experiences in Prussia as a Soviet soldier, in his poem Prussian Nights.

 Wolf children today in Lithuania

 Fate

 Several hundred Wolf children were discovered in Lithuania after the separation from Russia.
-Today almost 100 still live there.
+In 2010, almost 100 still lived there.
 From the beginning of the 1990s on, Wolf children have fought for their German citizenship.
 They have their own association.
 The Federal Office of Administration within the German Federal Ministry of the Interior long held that persons who left Königsberg territory after World War II had renounced their German citizenship.

 From January 1, 2008, on, compensation is granted by Lithuanian law for those persons who suffered on account of World War II and the Soviet occupation.
 Consequently, Wolf children get a small additional pension.
 In German laws, the Wolf children are not mentioned.
 From private sponsors they get a small quarterly stipend, organized by Wolfgang Freiherr von Stetten.

 Today, some Wolf children aim to learn the fate of their relatives, obtain German citizenship, reunite with their families, leave the country for Germany, and remain faithful to German culture.

 Association

 The association Edelweiß-Wolfskinder is headquartered in Vilnius.
-Another location is in Klaipeda.
+Another location is in Klaipėda.
 It gets support from German donors.
 The members can meet and exchange views and stories.
 The members are old and weak and rarely can speak the German language.
 Aid for the German minority in the Baltic states expired in 2008.